mrdaemon/exosphere/docs/source/configuration.rst

     with ``inventory save`` from the interactive mode for changes to systems state to persist across executions.

+    See :doc:`cachefile` for more details on the cache file

     .. caution::

         Note that a manual save can only be done in interactive mode.